Cadcorp/OS-Open-Built-Up-Areas-stylesheets/ESRI ArcPro stylesheets (LYRX)/README.md

 **6.**  In the Contents panel in ArcPro, double-click on a layer to access the Layer Properties window > select the ‘Source’> click on ‘Set Data Source…’ > navigate to your OS Open Built Up Areas geopackage data > select relevant dataset > select ‘Add’.
 For example, for the OS Open Built Up Areas layer, you'd select main.OS_Open_Built_Up_Areas layer.

-Repeat step 6 for all other layers if they don't link automatically.
+Repeat step 6 for all other layers.

 We recommend viewing of the data between **1:2,500** and **1:250,000** for maximum legibility.